 The above paragraphs helped you getting an overview of Hibernate Search.
 The next step after this tutorial is to get more familiar with the overall architecture of Hibernate Search (Architecture) and explore the basic features in more detail.
-Two topics which were only briefly touched in this tutorial were analyzer configuration (Analyzer) and field bridges (Bridges).
+Two topics which were only briefly touched in this tutorial were analyzer configuration (Default analyzer and analyzer by class) and field bridges (Bridges).
 Both are important features required for more fine-grained indexing.
 More advanced topics cover clustering (JMS Master/Slave back end, Infinispan Directory configuration) and large index handling (Sharding indexes).